-- The S/W it-self (e.g., name, identifier, description) - The release (e.g., version number, release date, author) - The execution environment (e.g., setup script, executable, configuration, etc.) - A detailed description of the output files produced by the S/W (name, identifier, description, release, etc.) - The list of calling sequences for each S/W function and the corresponding inputs and outputs
+- The S/W it-self (e.g., name, identifier, description) - The release (e.g., version number, release date, author) - The execution environment (e.g., setup script, executable, configuration, etc.) - A detailed description of the output files produced by the S/W (name, identifier, description, release, etc.)

+- 12 / 29 - - The list of calling sequences for each S/W function and the corresponding inputs and outputs

-The information is used, among others, by the ROC pipelines to automatically build the CLI calling sequence for a given RCS function, and to check the output file creation.
+The information is used, among others, by the ROC pipelines to automatically build the CLI calling sequence for a given RCS function, and to monitor the outputs creation.